Which order do you wear engagement, wedding and eternity rings?

 Traditionally if all rings were to be worn on the same finger, they would be worn on the ring finger (between the middle finger and the little finger) on the left hand with the wedding ring going on first then the engagement ring and then finally the eternity ring.
 However, this may not always be practical and many people choose to wear the eternity ring on the corresponding finger of the right hand.

-Where and how you wear your engagement, wedding and eternity rings is your choice as there is no right or wrong way to wear them.
+After the most common question of how much should you spend engagement ring, the second one is here and how you wear your engagement, wedding and eternity rings is your choice as there is no right or wrong way to wear them.
 The guidance we’ve put together here is based on tradition and advice but the order in which the rings are worn is essentially a matter of personal preference.
-Often, the suggested order isn’t practical due to the size and style of each ring.
+Often, the suggested order isn’t practical due to the size and style of each ring, like ladies wedding ring with diamonds.
 Therefore you also need to figure out what works best for the style of the rings in conjunction with each other.
-The most important thing is that you are comfortable and happy with the fit, style and order of your beautiful rings.
+The most important thing is that you are comfortable and happy with the fit, style and order of rings on finger.